apvrepo/RickAndMortyProject/README.md

 5- Go back to the main Home page and Refresh the web browser tab (CTRL + F5)

 6- Finally you can go to the 'App Launcher' and you should be able to see the new App 'Arcade'

+### Make custom field visible:

+1- Go to SETUP --> Object Manager --> User --> Fields & Relationships

+2- Search on the quick find box for a field with 'Field Name' =  FavoriteCharacterId__c , then click on its field label.

+3- Click on the button 'Set Field-Level Security'

+4- Make Sure to check the 'Visible' option for every profile or at least for 'System Administrator', 'Standard User', and 'Standard Platform User'.

+5- Click 'Save'

+6- Go back to the main Home page and Refresh the web browser tab (CTRL + F5)